-This is a free post, but you can support my work by sharing this on social media or becoming a paid supporter.
+This is a free post, but you can support my work for $5/month by becoming a newsletter supporter or sharing this with a friend.
 Thanks for reading.

 When I was little I told my Nana that I wanted to grow up to be a professional baseball player and she told me that girls couldn't play in the Major League.
 Pretty standard response from someone of her generation.
 Fine.
 But had she just said, "Lauren, you're afraid of getting hit in the face with a baseball."
 I would've said fair point! and left it at that.
 Instead, I clung to that discouragement with the fury of a Rage Against The Machine song and never really let it go.

 It makes sense that A League of Their Own would be one of my favorite films.
 Barely old enough to really remember its release in 1992, I just know I was a tomboy and there was a movie about girls playing baseball and being very queer despite no one saying anything about being gay the entire time.
 Considering some girls at my elementary school were actually sent to etiquette class, I could only point to Marla Hooch being forced to act ladylike and identify.
 SEE, THIS IS BULLSHIT!

 The movie is fluffy enough for a PG rating, and is not without its flaws.
 It didn't do much to dissolve traditional gender roles, none of the characters were implied to be any more than a little butch, and it barely acknowledged that Black people even existed let alone the fact that the league was flat-out segregated.
 Child-me didn't pick up on any of that very well, nor was I expected to, so it still has a special place in my tiny tomboy heart.
 If they could play baseball in 1942, then I could too.